Toluajina/alx_capstone_project/README.md

 ### Key Features

-1. **Portfolio Showcase**: A collection of my projects and work, including descriptions, images, and links to project details.
+1. **Project Showcase**: A collection of my projects and work, including descriptions, images, and links to project details.
 2. **About Me**: A section where I introduce myself, share my background, and highlight my skills and interests.
+3. **Skills**: A section where I showcase my proficiency levels in various frontend and backend development technologies
-3. **Contact Information**: Users can easily reach out to me through a contact form or find links to my social media profiles.
+4. **Contact Information**: Users can easily reach out to me through a Email or find links to my social media profiles.
-4. **Responsive Design**: The website is designed to work seamlessly on various devices and screen sizes.
+5. **Responsive Design**: The website is designed to work on various devices and screen sizes.

 ### User Interaction

-- **Explore Portfolio**: Users can click on project cards to explore my portfolio.
+- **Explore Portfolio**: Users can click on project and the CV to explore my portfolio.
 - **Contact Me**: Users can use the provided contact Email or links to my social media profiles to reach out.
 - **Smooth User Experience**: The website offers a smooth and intuitive user experience with responsive design.